 J. COMMUTER BENEFITS ACCOUNT PROGRAM:

 The Commuter Benefits Program allows employees to set aside money on a pre-tax basis and use these monies to reimburse themselves for out-of-pocket transportation costs like parking, van pool fees, and bus passes.
 This program can be started, changed, or stopped at any time.
-Please visit the following link for more detailed information:
+Please visit the following links for more detailed information:

 K. DIRECT DEPOSIT

 Direct Deposit of regular monthly paychecks into multiple accounts is required for all employees.
 Funds can be deposited at almost any financial institution and in multiple accounts.
 Contact the LHRO for more information and/or to enroll.

 L. EDVEST COLLEGE SAVINGS PROGRAM